 Lane End Rat Catchers (HP14): Whilst it isn't all that commonplace nowadays, noticing rats in your garden or even inside your property in Lane End isn't a great experience.
 Just one rat sighting should not be too much of a problem, nevertheless, if you witness rats more regularly or notice more than one you could soon be in for trouble since they breed so fast.

-Though neither of the 2 varieties of rat currently found in the United Kingdom are natives of these islands, they've unquestionably thrived since they arrived here.
-The brown rat is especially common while the black (ship) rat isn't so much so nowadays.
-Both species escaped from Asia and got to Great Britain aboard ships.
+Whilst neither of the two breeds of rat currently seen in Great Britain are native to these shores, they've definitely thrived since they arrived here.
+The brown rat is particularly common (hence its name) whilst the black rat just isn't so much these days.
+Both species originated in Asia and got to Great Britain as stowaways on boats.

 The longest of the 2 rat breeds is the common brown at approximately nine inches, while the black only grows to between 5" and 7".
 The majority of the destruction attributable to brown rats is because to prevent their incisors from growing too long, they must continually chew on things.
 Rats especially choose to gnaw on wood.